LucyDykhouse/data-solutions-capstone/README.md

 ## Acceptance Criteria
 As a user, I should be able to infer which factors most affect water quality using data visualizations.
 As a user, I should be able to see various property values that act as thresholds for whether water is potable using data visualizations.
-As a user, I should be able to tell which factors most affect water quality using quantitative values from univariate/multivariate regressions.
+As a user, I should be able to tell which factors most affect water quality using quantitative values from a logistic regression.

 ## Author